ggonnella/gfapy/manual/positional_fields.md

 When setting a value, the user can specify the value of a tag either as a Ruby object, or as the string representation of the value.

+Note that setting the value of reference and backreferences-related fields is generally not allowed, when a line instance is connected to a RGFA object (see the References chapter).

 ### Validation

 The content of all positional fields must be a correctly formatted